This post may contain affiliate links. Please read my disclosure policy.

 - Being careful of the steam, open the oven and place the tray with the baguettes on the center rack.
 Spray a little more water into the oven to make sure there is enough steam.

-- Bake for 16-18 minutes, rotating halfway through, until baguettes are a deep golden brown and sound hollow when the bottom is tapped.
+- Bake for 16-18 minutes, rotating the whole tray halfway through, until baguettes are a deep golden brown and sound hollow when the bottom is tapped.
 Take care not to overcook or you'll use the soft center!

 - Remove the baguettes to a wire rack to cool.
 Slice and enjoy!